randomn4me/randomn4me.github.io/content/books.md

 - The Uninhabitable Earth
 - Zero *(Marc Elsberg)*

 [^1]: The book appears to have a storyline very similar to other Marc Elsberg books.
-After successfully predicting the next 50 pages and finding that most of it came true (with a few exceptions), I decided to stop reading.
+After successfully predicting the next 50 pages of Celsius and finding that most of it came true, I decided to stop reading it.